aspose-words/Aspose.Words-Documentation/java/developer-guide/mail-merge-and-reporting/_index.md

 aliases:
     - /java/about-mail-merge/
 type: docs
 description: "Mail Merge is a popular feature for quickly creating documents.
-Aspose.Words for Java takes the standard mail merge functionality and advances it several steps ahead, turning it into a full-fledged reporting solution that allows you to create even more complex documents such as reports, catalogs, inventories, and invoices."
+Aspose.Words for Java takes the standard mail merge functionality and advances it many steps ahead, turning it into a full-fledged reporting solution that allows you to create even more complex documents such as reports, catalogs, inventories, and invoices."
 keywords: "how to use mail merge Java"
 weight: 40
 url: /java/mail-merge-and-reporting/